ruby-on-wheels/ruby-on-wheels.github.io/_posts/2019-07-23-enjoying-the-sun-with-friends.md

 ![Surfing on the west coast of Sardinia](/assets/images/IMG_4863.jpg)

-there are also big mountains in the east where you can go hiking and mountain-biking.
+there are also big mountains in the east where you can go hiking, climbing and mountain-biking.

 ![Mountains in Sardinia](/assets/images/IMG_4814.jpg)